 - regular staff wages

 The Board of Directors of the Foundation invites representatives of organizations to discuss their projects with them before submitting an application.
+Applications for consideration must be received by February 28 of each calendar year.

 If the organization’s project fits the guidelines, the following should be submitted: